rackerlabs/technical-blog/_posts/2020-05-13-use-the-azure-secrets-store-csi-in-aks-driver.md

               mountPath: "/mnt/secrets-store"
               readOnly: true

-Finally, apply our mssql yml file by running this command : `k apply -f .\mssqlStateful.yml`.
-After the pod starts and the secret syncs, verify that the password was set as an environmental variable:
+Finally, apply our mssql yml file by running this command:

+`k apply -f .\mssqlStateful.yml`

+After the pod starts and the secret syncs, verify that the password is set as an environmental variable:

     kubectl get pods